mmaiip/project-5001/README.md

     sns.lineplot(data=tmp_, x="date", y="pct_change", hue='symbol',lw=5, ax=axes[1])
     plt.show()
 ```
+BDMS price were fluctuate between 18 - 30 with positive gradually move.
+BDMS price change is around -10%-10%.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188969-5baa8e35-b0d6-40e6-930b-57701c92eedf.png)

+BH price were fluctuate between 50 - 250.
+BH price change is around -10%-15%.
+BH move relatively similar to BDMS.
+But with a higher stock price, BH is more fluctuate than BDMS

 ![alt text](https://user-images.githubusercontent.com/38032736/226188971-341eade9-cf46-48cf-a592-fe517dcf6824.png)

+RAM is a stock with most fluctuate one with frequent stock split.
+RAM price were fluctuate between 25 - 200.
+RAM price change is around -80%-20%.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188973-c3ad6bf1-d406-47f7-b51e-a5a14eb935dc.png)

+THG price were fluctuate between 18 - 95.
+THG price change is around -18%-10%.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188974-f327f83f-33b3-4d1f-8e82-52253b8cbe8b.png)

+BCH price were fluctuate between 50 - 250.
+BCH price change is around -15%-10%.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188976-0686953f-84db-461c-a3ab-972b0b067744.png)

+Up to this point, eventhough 5 stock we select are in the same industries, there are several differences.

+- BDMS would be a stock for investor who are risk averse.
+The stock have a good positive growth with risk that quite balance between upside and downside risk.

+- For those investor who do day to day trade or short term trade.
+Stock with higher price fluctuation like TGH and RAM may be more suitable.

+- BH and BCH came up with moderate risk, but BH have higher maximum negative change.

+## Focus on the year 2022

+Looking at the same parameter as in 5 year duration.

+Through price change, all 5 are in a pretty good sign.
+All have positive growth over the year.

 ```python
 dataSelect2 = data_price.loc[(data_price['symbol'].isin( data_Cat.loc[data_Cat['captype']=='large_cap']['symbol'])) &
                             (pd.to_datetime(data_price['date']).dt.date >= datetime.date(2022,1,1)) & (pd.to_datetime(data_price['date']).dt.date <= datetime.date(2022,12,31))]
 dataSelect2.head()
 ```
 ![alt text](https://user-images.githubusercontent.com/38032736/226188977-c03be305-31c7-4247-b961-4670adaa5c65.png)

+In the year 2022, RAM, BH, and TGH still the group with higher fluctuation.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188978-3d134283-9843-4c1d-8476-e1b577c44c1d.png)

+We focus more on each stock, this time we look the rate od return through the histogram to se stock price change distribution.

 ```python
 df_return = pd.DataFrame()